SeanPlusPlus/mcp-workshop/README.md

 - ✔️ Introduced MCP-style output with `{ role, type, tool, input, output }`
 - ✔️ Added structured logging in `src/tracing/trace.js` to trace tool usage with timestamps
 - ✔️ Renamed `logs/` to `tracing/` to avoid `.gitignore` conflicts
+- ✔️ Added a `time` tool that returns the current ISO timestamp
+- ✔️ `index.js` now runs multiple test prompts to exercise each tool + fallback response

-Next up: Add additional tools and evolve toward a message router + tool registry
+Next up: Add a third tool, introduce message schema validation, or create a dynamic tool registry